 Here’s the recommended testing approach for each stage of the SDLC:

 Pen testing is commonly conducted annually or biannually, but should ideally be conducted more frequently given the evolving cybersecurity landscape.
-Since pen testing requires a large amount of time and effort to conduct, your development team should begin preparing the pen test during the design phase of the SDLC stage.
+Since pen testing requires significant time and effort, your development team should begin preparing for it during the design phase of the SDLC.

 Once the test is developed, we recommend that penetration testing is repeated on a quarterly basis as a proactive measure to ensure you stay ahead of any new potential threats or vulnerabilities.

 Ultimately, penetration testing and vulnerability scanning should work in tandem as a holistic security strategy.
-Consistent use of vulnerability scanning tools will provide valuable insight to help you fully understand what vulnerabilities are common throughout your project.
+Consistent use of vulnerability scanning tools will provide valuable insight into the common vulnerabilities across your project.
 When this insight is combined with a compilation of all your weekly vulnerability reports, it can give you a rough roadmap to guide your penetration testing efforts.

-When planning your security strategy, it should be composed of several layers—not just security checks throughout development.
+When planning your security strategy, it should include several layers—not just security checks throughout development.
 A top-to-bottom security approach should consist of the following:

-To catch vulnerabilities early on, it’s essential to have the appropriate tool for the task.
-Kiuwan is a comprehensive solution for vulnerability scanning that gives you support for over 30 programming languages, and integration with all common development environments.
+To catch vulnerabilities early, it’s essential to have the right tool for the job.
+Kiuwan is a comprehensive vulnerability scanning solution that supports over 30 programming languages and integrates with all major development environments.
 Plus, Kiuwan doesn’t just highlight the issues—it provides detailed remediation plans, so you can address security vulnerabilities effectively.

 If you’re looking for the industry’s leading vulnerability scanning tool that you can rely on for thorough analysis and actionable insights, Kiuwan is the answer.
-Experience the difference with Kiuwan’s scanning capabilities firsthand by requesting a free trial to see for yourself how Kiuwan can elevate your security standards ensuring your apps are ready for the world.
+Experience the difference firsthand with Kiuwan’s scanning capabilities by requesting a free trial to see how Kiuwan can elevate your security standards, ensuring your apps are ready for the world.

 Vulnerability scanning is used to identify vulnerabilities in a system or application.